anayrat/blog/content/post/draft/2018-04-01-Evolutions-Postgres-Fortes-Volumetries.en.md

 ## Sequential Scan (9.6)

-Since 9.6, PostgreSQL is able to use multiple processes to parallelize read operation.
-This process matches to node *Parallel Seq Scan*.
+Since 9.6, PostgreSQL is able to use multiple processes to parallelize read operation on tables.
+The related query node is *Parallel Seq Scan*.

 ## Index Scan (10)